defi-wonderland/handbook/sites/wonderland/blog/2023-04-05-a-mev-racing-story.md

 In this blog post, we will not only introduce you to some of these new and unprecedented beasts, but also provide you with the tools you need to protect yourself against them.
 This is only the beginning of our quest to find and combat these beasts, as we continue to search for more.

-### Thread carefully, racer, for the roots of the dark forest lie in wait, ready to trip you up.
+### Tread carefully, racer, for the roots of the dark forest lie in wait, ready to trip you up

 ## Dark Forest, April the 3rd